John Forrest (actor)

-John Forrest (14 May 1931-28 March 2012) was an American-born British actor, artist and stage magician probably best remembered today for playing the young Herbert Pocket in the film Great Expectations (1946), directed by David Lean.
+John Forrest (14 May 1931 – 28 March 2012) was an American-born British actor, artist and stage magician probably best remembered today for playing the young Herbert Pocket in the film Great Expectations (1946), directed by David Lean.

-Early life
+Early life and education

 He was born as John Forsht in Bridgeport in Connecticut in 1931 to an American lawyer father and British artist mother.
 On the breakup of the marriage when Forrest was aged five, his mother took him and his sister to England where, in 1939 at the start of World War II the family moved to Taplow on the River Thames; here his mother took in lodgers.
 Among these was the magician Herbert Spencer, a relative of the celebrated artist Stanley Spencer.
 Herbert Spencer taught the ten year-old Forrest card tricks.
 An alcoholic, Spencer fell into the Thames and drowned.

 During the War Forrest attended the Imperial Service College in Windsor where a contemporary was the future-racing driver Stirling Moss.
 He encouraged Forrest to put on his own magic shows.
 After the War Forrest moved with his mother and sister to a flat in Kensington in London, where he was to live until his death in 2012.
 Here he attended from April 1945 Highgate School, as John Forrest Cairns (his mother's surname), during which period his mother, herself an artist, encouraged him to take up painting.